LongForm: Effective Instruction Tuning with Reverse Instructions: The Dataset

 \subsection{Dataset Analysis}

-\textbf{Diversity:} To analyze the diversity of the generated instructions, we adopt the approach proposed by \citet{wang2022selfinstruct}.
-We parse each instruction in the corpus subset with Berkeley Neural Parser \cite{kitaev-klein-2018-constituency}.
+\textbf{Diversity:} Following \citet{wang2022selfinstruct}, we analyze the diversity of the generated instructions by parsing each instruction in the corpus subset with Berkeley Neural Parser \cite{kitaev-klein-2018-constituency}.
 We extract either the verb and its direct object (noun+verb: ``describe history'') or the auxiliary with its dependent verb (auxiliary+verb: ``do know'').
 8,872 of 15,000 instructions follow this format.
 Figure \ref{fig:instruction_analysis} visualizes the 3,167 most common noun+verb/auxiliary+verb pairs.
 They cover a diverse range of topics, including events, careers, biographies, and writing tasks such as reviews, summaries and essays -- and this is just looking at the 11\% of our \DataName dataset with \methodnames (RI).
+For a detailed comparison of \DataName's instruction diversity with other datasets such as Dolly \citep{DatabricksBlog2023DollyV2} and FLAN \citep{chung2022scaling}, see Appendix (\S\ref{sec:diversity_comparison}).

 Table \ref{tab:data_writinginstructions} shows the distribution of \DataName: 54\% of the examples are generated with \methodnames, 25\% from structured corpora, and 21\% are reformulated from NLP tasks.
 The dataset is split 23,652/2,042/2,045 into training/validation/test.